Fred Carver is an adviser to UNA-UK and its former Head of Policy.

 In 1991, John co-founded specialist PR firm Rostron Parry, representing financial markets firms such as Eurex, BZW (Barclays), London Metal Exchange, Fimat (Newedge), Dresdner Kleinwort Wasserstein, ICE, European Climate Exchange and many others.
 During this period, derivatives trading, exchange competition and takeovers, clearing and risk management all became subjects for mainstream news coverage and analysis.

 He left Rostron Parry in 2011 and continues to write, edit and consult on these markets, working with Witan since 2012.

-Natalie Samarasinghe was appointed Executive Director of the United Nations Association – UK (UNA-UK) on 1 July 2013, having worked for the Association since 2006.
-She is the first woman to hold this position.
+Natalie Samarasinghe is Chief of Strategy, Office of the Special Adviser on the UN’s 75th Anniversary.
+She is the former Executive Director of the United Nations Association – UK (UNA-UK), the first woman to hold this position.